open-meteo/open-meteo/README.md

 - Follow the [Getting Started guide](docs/getting-started.md) to launch an API instance.
 - See [Downloading Weather Models](docs/downloading-datasets.md) to maintain a local weather database.
 - See [Running Open-Meteo on Multiple Nodes](docs/sync-command.md) for distributed deployments.
+- See [MCP endpoint](docs/mcp.md) for connecting AI assistants to a hosted or self-hosted instance.

 ## Terms & Privacy